headexpanded/fat_slob_plumbing/README.md

 Business is booming - they're franchising!

 (Why highlight the pure CSS?
 Because I'm proud of it!
-Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HML semantics)
+Take a look at globals.css if you're interested ⁻ I've tried hard to write _cascading_ styles which respect HMTL semantics)

 # To Do: